+'''

-sudo apt-get update sudo apt-get upgrade
+sudo apt-get update

+sudo apt-get upgrade

+'''

-If you have used the method shown in the Manual installation chapter, you should repeat the installation steps of downloading and unpacking the tarball to an installation directory, and running the airtime-install script.
+If you have used the method shown in the Manual installation chapter, you should repeat the installation steps of downloading and unpacking the tarball to an installation directory, or pulling from the git repository, and running the airtime-install or airtime-full-install script.
 The installation script will detect an existing Airtime deployment and back up any configuration files that it finds.